PowerSheetco/rss-reader-upwork/manual.md

 Just change the `recipients` field in your powersheet settings tab.

 ### I want to change the email I am sending FROM
 Please [contact us](mailto:info@powersheet.co?subject=Change My PowerSheet Email&body=<your new email>@gmail.com) from your old email and specify a new email to change to.
-This will within 5 min AUTOMATICALLY update your billing email in stripe, give the access to your new email to the our powersheet file - to make a copy from it and [start](getting-started) from scratch, and close the access for your old account.
-You will have to initialze the new copy again.
+This will within 5 min AUTOMATICALLY update your billing email in stripe, give the access to your new account to the powersheet file - to make a copy from it and [start with it](#getting-started) from scratch, and close the access for your old account.
+You will have to [initialze](#getting-started) the new copy again.